 A users guide to menstrual cup folds

-There are a number of menstrual cup folding methods designed to help make insertion easier.
+There are a number of period cup folding methods designed to help make insertion easier.
 Try a few of these techniques to find the one that works for you.

 Pinch the sides of the cup to flatten it, then fold it in half to form the shape of a ‘C’ or a ‘U’.
 This is the most common menstrual cup fold and recommended for beginners as it opens more gently than the ‘punch down’ fold.